 The Numbers Don't Lie (But They Don't Comfort Either)

 The math is brutal in its clarity.
-At organizations actively using AI, workers are cranking out results at unprecedented rates.
+At organizations actively using AI, companies report an 11.5% increase in net productivity — and a 4% net decline in headcount over the past year.
 Tasks that once consumed entire afternoons now wrap up before lunch.
 Emails write themselves.
 Reports generate with the click of a button.

 And yet nearly a quarter of these newly efficient humans lie awake wondering if they're training their own replacement.